2 Medium Regiment (India): Operations

 In May 1942, the Regiment joined 6 Indian Division in the PAIC.
 It moved to Basra, Iraq and later to Syria and Iran.
 The regiment was deployed in the Western desert in February 1942 as part of the 3rd Indian Motor Brigade, which formed part of the Gazala-Bir Hakeim defences.
 It was equipped with 25-pounder guns and fought against the German Afrika Korps under Rommel in the Battle of Bir Hakeim.

 On 26 May 1942, the Brigade Group with 2 Field Regiment and 1 Indian Anti-Tank Regiment as its artillery component, moved to Point 171, south of Bir Hakeim in Libya.
 Late in the evening of 26 May, 2 Field Regiment was warned of an impending attack by Rommel's forces early next morning.
 Rommel's forces had 15 Panzer Division, 21 Panzer Division, the Italian Ariete Division and 90 Light Infantry Division.
 The defenders were hopelessly outnumbered, but determined to give a fight, which ended up creating history.
 Throughout the night, the Regiment made preparations to face an impending armour attack on its gun positions.
 The defences at Point 171 were incomplete, without mines, uncoordinated and without any tanks deployed in the Brigade Box area, but were ready to face the might of the Germans.

 Early morning of 27 May saw Rommel's forces moving out of their harbour hardly 2 miles away.
-The Battle at Point 171 was so swift and bloody, that in about two hours’ time Rommel's forces had over-run the defences of the Brigade, but not before facing the wrath of the Indian Gunners who kept firing till their positions were over-run.
-In the battle, despite being surrounded from all sides by German Panzers, the gunners showed indomitable spirit and courage and destroyed many tanks (estimated 52–64).
+The Battle at Point 171 was so swift and bloody, that in about two hours' time Rommel's forces had over-run the defences of the Brigade, but not before facing the wrath of the Indian Gunners who kept firing till their positions were over-run.
+In the battle, despite being surrounded from all sides by italian tanks and Semovente 75/18, the gunners showed indomitable spirit and courage and destroyed many tanks (estimated 52–64).
 The ferocity of the battle can be gauged from the numbers of enemy tanks destroyed as also from the fact that the losses suffered by 2 Field Regiment included six officers and many men killed, and many wounded or taken prisoners of war.
 For its gallant action, the regiment was honoured with the title Point 171, the first Indian Artillery regiment to be awarded a honour title.